Powerlearnproject/se-day1-assignment-Nwamaka77/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is the systematic application of engineering principles, methods, and tools to develop and maintain high-quality software systems.
-It involves the design, development, testing, deployment, and maintenance of software products.
+Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
+It involves software product design, development, testing, deployment, and maintenance.

 Importance of Software Engineering in the Technology Industry Reliability and Efficiency